pruthiviraj71/ATLAS-Autoencoders/README.md

 `event ID; process ID; event weight; MET; METphi; obj1, E1, pt1, eta1, phi1; obj2,
 E2, pt2, eta2, phi2; . . .
 `

+For the objects, we have different types of objects as shown below from which we have to pick only `j` particles.

 | Symbol ID | Object |
 | --- | ----------- |